Daniel Matsunaga: Football career

 Matsunaga started playing football during his childhood and aspired to play for the Brazil national football team before he got involved in showbiz.
 He played for clubs in his native Brazil as well as in Hong Kong before playing in the Philippines.
 In the Philippines he had played for Team Socceroo, Pachanga, and Kaya.

 He played in the now defunct United Football League (UFL) starting in Division 2 playing for Team Socceroo in 2011 playing with fellow model actor Fabio Ide.
 He then moved to Division 1 club Pachanga Diliman during the 2012 UFL Cup, before eventually moving to Stallion for the 2013 season.
 For the 2014 season he moved to Kaya.

 In street football, he played for Team Naxional who secured qualification as the Philippine representatives at the Neymar Jr's Five Football Tournament by winning over Tondo in the final of the Philippine qualifying leg.
 The world final held in Brazil was contested by 53 other countries with Romania emerging as champions.

 Matsunaga also became involved in the 7's Football League as a player.

-He returned to domestic football, when he signed in to play with Philippines Football League newcomer Maharlika F.C. in August 2020.
-Although he was not part of the final lineup for the 2020 season for undisclosed reasons.
+He returned to domestic football, when he signed to play with Philippines Football League newcomer Maharlika F.C. in August 2020, although he was not part of the final lineup for the 2020 season for undisclosed reasons.

 Personal life

-Daniel Matsunaga is a Christian.
+Matsunaga is a Christian.
 He obtained permanent residency in the Philippines in December 2014 and had expressed intention to petition for Filipino citizenship.